-As mentioned on several pages on our website – soil is a limited resource.
-As such, it creates competition and have been at the center stage for several conflicts in Africa.
-Moreover, conflict over land have forced people to leave their home, creating a lack of secure tenure and poverty.
+As mentioned in the at the page under which we discuss land rights and the importance of equal land rights – soil is a limited resource.
+As a resource it creates competition, and have been at the center stage for several conflicts in Africa and around the globe.
+Moreover, it have forced people to leave their home, creating a lack of secure tenure.

-Based on this fact, MUD Africa works to improve living conditions and advocates for equal land rights.
-At the moment we have two ongoing partnerships in Malawi aiming at establishing secure tenure for the families and individuals affected by our projects.
-These projects are presented below.
+Based on this fact, and the overall importance of secure tenure and equal land rights – MUD Africa has two ongoing partnerships in Malawi aiming at establishing secure tenure for the families and individuals affected by our projects.

-MUD Africa works and advocates for equal land rights in both rural and urban setting.
-In the long run, equality of land rights leads to equal opportunities for women and men, combats poverty, increases democracy and citizens’ ability to influence their own lives.
-For long-term and sustainable results, we consider it essential that entire communities participate in the project process.
-Together, and from the perspective of local residents, the best results are achieved.
+MUD Africa works and advocates equality of land rights in both rural and urban environments.
+In the long run, equality of land rights leads to equal opportunities for women and men, combating poverty, increasing democracy and citizens’ ability to influence their own lives.
+For long-term and lasting results, we consider it essential that entire residential areas participate in the project process.
+Together and from the perspective of local residents, the best results are achieved.

 The project, and projects carried out in Lilongwe in partnership with LUPPEN are often carried out under the name Equal Land Rights for All.
 These projects are targeting women and men in Lilongwe peri-urban settlements.
 The aim is to increase the knowledge of equal land rights within the settlements and that the inhabitants are empowered to use the knowledge to use their right to access land through registration.